trezp/mongo-agg-example/README.md

 npm start
 ```

-## What is aggregation with MongoDB, and how does it it differ from a regular query?
+## What is aggregation with MongoDB, and how does it differ from a regular query?

 A MongoDB query helps you narrow down your data: